Decoding Medicare’s Alphabet Soup

 There are three windows of opportunity to enroll for Medicare coverage:

-- Three months before and four months after your 65th birthday: Those who qualify for Medicare at age 65 have a total of seven months to enroll, including three months prior to their 65th birthday and four months afterward.
+- Three months before and three months after your 65th birthday: Those who qualify for Medicare at age 65 have a total of seven months to enroll, including three months prior to their 65th birthday and three months afterward.
 For those who enroll early, coverage for Parts A and B can begin as early as the day of their 65th birthday.
 However, the window of time that an eligible person has to enroll in Parts A and B is surprisingly brief.
 Once the seven-month window has closed, penalties and higher plan costs will probably apply, especially for those who enroll outside of the open enrollment period and who are not enrolling due to a qualifying event.
 Enrolling on time is essential for keeping healthcare costs down over time and for preventing medical underwriting related to preexisting conditions.

 - Open enrollment: Those who are 65 years old and are eligible to enroll in Medicare but who did not enroll during the seven-month window around their 65th birthday have annual opportunities to enroll in Medicare with guaranteed acceptance, or what’s known as “guaranteed issue.”
 Those who are currently enrolled in Medicare and who wish to make changes to their coverage can also do so during the annual open enrollment period.
-The next open enrollment period is October 15, 2018 through December 7, 2018.

 - Qualifying events: Occasionally, those who are eligible for Medicare may not have chosen to enroll when they first become eligible.
 Often, this is because they already have coverage through their employers or their spouses’ employers.
-Losing or dropping employer coverage counts as a qualifying event for those enrolling in Medicare outside of then open enrollment window and the seven-month window around their 65th birthday.
+Losing or dropping employer coverage counts as a qualifying event for those enrolling in Medicare outside of the open enrollment window and the seven-month window around their 65th birthday.
 Medicare-eligible beneficiaries may also be able to enroll without medical underwriting or increased costs as a result of other qualifying events such as relocating to a state where their existing insurance coverage is not offered.

 Regardless of your age, it’s never too soon to learn more about how to plan for healthcare costs in retirement.
 To learn more about how you can get the best coverage and ensure your peace of mind while staying within your budget, send me a message today.